PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 Menu Maintenance
 ================
-The Menu Maintenance window is very similar to the List Maintenance window with a couple of exceptions.
+The Menu Maintenance window is very similar to the List Maintenance window with a few exceptions.
 There isn't a text box for an icon file as icons are not available in the menu.
-Also, there isn't an option for Special Apps.
+Also, there isn't an option for Special Apps and there are also menu specific options.

 To add a new item, click the New Item button.
 You will see a pop-up menu with four item types.